products.png

 Automus has changed how we think of data conversion

-with the their Conversion Engine!”
+with their Conversion Engine!”

 Flowchart depicting data processing stages: "Extract Data out of the source systems," "Cleanse / Hydrate Data," "Transform Data," "Load Data," and "Reconcile Data."
 Labels "Client" and "Automus" indicate involvement in each stage.